gcaccaos/page-rank/README.md

 # PageRank - Programming Exercise

-Implementation of the PageRank algorithm (used by Google in the 90's) for the programming exercise.
+Implementation of Google's PageRank algorithm used in the 90's for a programming exercise for the discipline of Numerical Analysis.